GeorgeLeePatterson/stately/docs/README.md

 ## Plugins

-Stately is designed to be extended with plugins that provide both backend and frontend capabilities:
+Stately is designed to be extended with plugins that provide both backend and frontend capabilities.
+Currently, Stately provides two out-of-the-box plugins:

 | Plugin | Backend | Frontend | Description |
 |--------|---------|----------|-------------|